qafedev/forms-conversion-documentation/forms-to-qafe/FormsToQAFEConversion.md

 ```

 To populate data to the block PRODUCTS we have to invoke this business-action and set the result to the user interface.
+For example we can invoke this code from onload event of the main window.

 ```xml
   <business-action ref="FORM1_PRODUCTS_SELECT_BASETYPE">